 Based on their potential for abuse, drugs are generally classified into one of five schedules, with schedule I drugs being those that present the most danger.
 Drugs on these schedules include:

-- Schedule II: Prescription drugs such as Vicodin, oxycodone, and Adderall, as well as methamphetamine, cocaine and fentanyl
+- Schedule II Drugs: Prescription drugs such as Vicodin, oxycodone, and Adderall, as well as methamphetamine, cocaine and fentanyl

-- Schedule III: Medical drugs such as anabolic steroids, ketamine and testosterone
+- Schedule III: Medical drugs such as Tylenol with codeine, ketamine, anabolic steroids, testosterone

 - Schedule IV: Prescription drugs such as Ambien, Valium, Ativan and Xanax